addyosmani/backbone-fundamentals/README.md

 } );
 </pre>

-3. When the <code>text!</code> prefix is used for a dependency, Require.js will automatically load the text plugin and treat the dependency as a text resource.
+3. When the <code>text!</code> prefix is used for a dependency, RequireJS will automatically load the text plugin and treat the dependency as a text resource.
 A typical example of this in action may look like..

 <pre>
 require(['js/app', 'text!templates/mainView.html'],